 Louisiana Books 2 Prisoners is a 100% volunteer-run 501c3 nonprofit dedicated to encouraging literacy and supporting incarcerated people by providing access to books and print resources, with a focus on the Deep South.
 We also send books to women in any state.
 Our goals are to make prison life more endurable and facilitate a connection between people locked up on the inside and free people on the outside.
 We affirm the right to read and access information, without judging people or their requests.
 We have no political or religious agenda and welcome all who value our mission.

-We currently only serve the following four states: Alabama, Arkansas, Mississippi, and Louisiana.
+We currently serve women who are locked up nationwide and men who are serving time in the following four states: Alabama, Arkansas, Mississippi, and Louisiana.

 We’ve chosen to restrict our service area to decrease the delay between receiving a letter and sending out books.
 For a mostly complete list of groups that cover the states we no longer serve please check the National Prisoner Resource List maintained by the Prison Book Program.

-Sometimes we take a week off during holidays or when staffing is limited, so please check our Facebook page or website for updates.
+Sometimes we take a week off during holidays or when staffing is limited, so please check the news sidebar or our Facebook page for updates.